 The modules in a project scope define the major different parts of the project.
 The software application for any project may contain several different modules.
 Each module serves unique and separate business operations.
 Each of these required modules should be defined in the scope.

-Wireframes are an essential part in the project scope definition and software development process.
+Wireframes are an essential part of the project scope definition and software development process.
 A wireframe is a schematic or blueprint that is useful for helping everyone think and communicate about the structure of the software or website.
-A wireframe is a low-fidelity design layout that serves to outline structure and layout, conveys direction and presents all information of any page in a visual format.
+A wireframe is a low-fidelity design layout that serves to outline structure and layout, conveys direction, and presents all information on any page in a visual format.